Criticism of Facebook: Divorce

 Social networks, like Facebook, can have a detrimental effect on marriages, with users becoming worried about their spouse's contacts and relations with other people online, leading to marital breakdown and divorce.
 According to a 2009 survey in the UK, around 20 percent of divorce petitions included references to Facebook.
-Facebook has given us a new platform for interpersonal communication.
 Researchers proposed that high levels of Facebook use could result in Facebook-related conflict and breakup/divorce.
 Previous studies have shown that romantic relationships can be damaged by excessive Internet use, Facebook jealousy, partner surveillance, ambiguous information, and online portrayal of intimate relationships.
 Excessive Internet users reported having greater conflict in their relationships.
 Their partners feel neglected and there's lower commitment and lower feelings of passion and intimacy in the relationship.
 According to the article, researchers suspect that Facebook may contribute to an increase in divorce and infidelity rates in the near future due to the amount and ease of accessibility to connect with past partners.
 The use of Facebook can cause feelings of sexual jealousy.